MicrosoftDocs/azure-docs/articles/resource-manager-api-authentication.md

 The [GetObjectIdOfServicePrincipalInOrganization](https://github.com/dushyantgill/VipSwapper/blob/master/CloudSense/CloudSense/AzureADGraphAPIUtil.cs) method of the ASP.net MVC sample application gets an app-only access token for Graph API using the Active Directory Authentication Library for .NET.

-The query string parameters that are available for this request are described in the [Use the authorization code to request an access token](./active-directory/active-directory-protocols-oauth-code.md#use-the-authorization-code-to-request-an-access-token) topic.
+The query string parameters that are available for this request are described in the [Request an Access Token](./active-directory/active-directory-protocols-oauth-service-to-service.md#request-an-access-token) topic.

 An example request for client credential grant token: